bhi5hmaraj/blog/src/pages/about.md

 Academia turned out not to be my cup of tea.
 I wanted to work on things that affected people more directly, so I joined Google in Hyderabad as a software engineer.
 In 2024 I moved to Bengaluru to work with the Gemini for Docs team on LLM-based features such as Help me write and Refine.

-I now work on the AI engineering team at Littlebird AI, where I’m interested in building systems that treat the user as the principal—closer to [Gwern’s idea of a “guardian angel”](https://gwern.net/guardian-angel)—and act in service of the user’s [coherent extrapolated volition (CEV)](https://en.wikipedia.org/wiki/Coherent_extrapolated_volition).
+I now work on the AI engineering team at Littlebird AI, where I’m interested in building systems that treat the user as the principal, closer to [Gwern’s idea of a “guardian angel”](https://gwern.net/guardian-angel), and act in service of the user’s [coherent extrapolated volition (CEV)](https://en.wikipedia.org/wiki/Coherent_extrapolated_volition).

 ## What I’m interested in

 My interests are fairly eclectic: theoretical computer science, philosophy, physics, psychology, philanthropy, and the interaction between cognition and computing.
-Biology has influenced many computational constructions—from finite automata to neural networks and cellular automata—so I find the cognitive sciences particularly interesting.
+Biology has influenced many computational constructions, from finite automata to neural networks and cellular automata, so I find the cognitive sciences particularly interesting.

 Outside work, I read non-fiction, learn guitar, play badminton, and spend time with our beagle.
 Not so long ago I used to game a lot; competitive programming later took its place.
 I’m also a huge fan of MOOCs as a way to get introduced to new subjects.